axtk/navloc/README.md

 });
 ```

 By default, routes are matched via regular expressions.
-A router can be configured to enable capturing named route parameters by overriding its methods:
+A router can be configured to enable capturing named route parameters by overriding a couple of its helper methods:

 ```js
 import Router from 'router';